DaKeiser/qc-coinflip/README.md

 # qc-coinflip
 A simple coin-flipping game to checking the winning probabilities on Quantum Computer and Classical Computer

+Please check the report for this specific piece of code in `Code_Report.pdf`

 Steps to run
 ```sh
 git clone git@github.com:DaKeiser/qc-coinflip.git